 You can even patch the punctured inner tube if it's a small hole.
 Locate the puncture by pumping up the tube and submerging in a sink or large bowl full of water.
 Where the bubbles rise is the location of the puncture!
 Keep your eye on that hole, wipe the spot down and draw a circle around the puncture with a marker.
 Now you can patch it up!

-If you keep sustaining flat tires and you have determined that the culprit is not anything poking through the tire, then it may be something on the wheel or rim.
+If you keep sustaining flat tires and you have determined that the culprit is not a foreign object poking through the tire or a damaged inner tube valve stem, then it may be something on the wheel or rim.
 You will want to closely inspect your wheel after the tire and inner tube have been removed for any inconsistencies (burrs, etc).

 If you have an aluminum wheel (BOB Ironman Strollers, BOB Revolution AW 12", BOB Revolution CE, or older model BOB Sport Utility D'Lux Strollers, BOB Yak & Ibex Trailers) and the Rubber Rim Strip is missing, exposing the spoke nipples, that could be your problem.
 It is very important to keep the spoke nipples covered.
 The Rubber Rim Strip acts as a barrier between the metal spoke nipples and the inner tube.
 If the spoke nipples are exposed, punctures can become a common occurrence.
 Visit 12" Rubber Rim Strip.

 NOTE!
 Rubber Rim Strips are specific to the aluminum wheels.
 They are not needed if you have any BOB Stroller with the polymer (black plastic) wheels.

 Simple Inner Tube Mounting Instructions

 - Keep bicycle air pump and tire levers ready.
 Do NOT use gas station air pumps!

 - Pull the tire off the rim using bicycle tire levers.